zkonduit/ezkl-docs/Verifying_On-Chain.md

 ezkl verify-evm --proof-path model.pf --addr=*paste address in addr.txt here* --rpc-url=http://127.0.0.1:3030
 ```

 Note that the `.sol` file above can be deployed and composed with other Solidity contracts, via a `verify()` function.

-Please read [this document](https://hackmd.io/QOHOPeryRsOraO7FUnG-tg) for more information about the interface of the contract, how to obtain the data needed for its function parameters, and its limitations.
+#### Aggregation

+> Note: this is an advanced technique, very resource-intensive, and chances are you don't want to use this; if you are having trouble with proof size, first try asking about your problem in Telegram or Discord.

 The above pipeline can also be run using proof aggregation to reduce the final proof size and the size and execution cost of the on-chain verifier.
 A sample pipeline for doing so would be as follows.